neondatabase/website/content/docs/introduction/about.md

 ## Developer velocity with database branching workflows

+**Branch your data like code for local and preview development workflows.**

-Neon's branching feature lets you branch your data the same way you branch your code.
-You can instantly create full database copies for integration with your development workflows.
+Neon's branching feature lets you branch your data like you branch code.
+Neon branches are full database copies, including both schema and data.
+You can instantly create database branches for integration with your development workflows.

 ![Branching workflows](/docs/introduction/branching_workflow.jpg)

-You can build your own database branching workflows using the Neon CLI, Neon API, or GitHub Actions.
+You can build your database branching workflows using the Neon CLI, Neon API, or GitHub Actions.
 For example, this example shows how to create a development branch from `main` with a simple CLI command:

 ```bash
 neonctl branches create --name dev/alex